by MaryAlice Bitts-Jackson

 “My Dickinson education was an important part of my life,” he remembers.
 “I gained the knowledge I needed to go forward, and I learned what life is about.”

 Reens graduated at age 19 and enrolled at the Brooklyn Polytechnic Institute to study electrical engineering.
 As a grad student in New York, he lived in a cold-water flat in Greenwich Village, and he met his future wife, Paula, in Washington Square Park.
 After graduation, he got a job implementing circuitry design, but he didn’t enjoy it as much as he’d hoped.
-So he moved his growing family to Connecticut, attending law school at night and working at United Aircraft (now United Technology) by day as a part of United's patent licensing team, just when jet engines were emerging onto the market.
+So he moved his growing family to Connecticut, attending University of Connecticut's law school at night and working at United Aircraft (now United Technology) by day as a part of United's patent licensing team, just when jet engines were emerging onto the market.

 “I loved the airplanes, and I spent a lot of time walking the factory floor,” says Reens, noting that the company had a private airfield next to his office.
 “I remembered the power of the airplane engines when I saw them fly overhead in Holland.”